 To give you a perspective, the image shows the difference between the traditional retinal photography photo against the view made available by the Optomap® - The Optomap® image allows for a 5 times wider field of view and has the facility to take autofluorescence images; a cutting edge imaging technique allowing for early detection of retinal disease which may not be otherwise evident.

-We pride ourselves in offering our patients the very best standards in eyecare possible!
+We pride ourselves on offering our patients the very best standards in eye care possible!

 What will happen in my eye test?

 A thorough eye examination includes both a full health check and a vision check.
 The vision check will involve seeing charts both at a distance and up close with the optometrist correcting the vision to as best as possible using a range of techniques.
 When checking the health, the optometrist will perform a series of tests to check your field of vision, intra-ocular pressures as well as an anterior and posterior examination of the health of the eye.
 These tests can highlight early signs of potential health problems such as high blood pressure, glaucoma, diabetes, and cataracts.

 In today’s environment, our eyes are under more strain than ever before.
 Mobile phones, Tablets, Computers, TV screens…. it’s unavoidable.

 We test your vision and make spectacles to suit your lifestyle, to the distances you require, and carefully select the coatings or tints to best protect your eyes and suit your needs